flashflashrevolution/service-heartbeat-checker/README.md

 If you have dependencies in any of the actions, you will need to implement `build.<sh|cmd>` scripts for your platform.

-`doctl sls deploy . --incremental --env .env`
+`doctl sls deploy . --incremental`

 If you'd rather just implement different platform build scripts, then use the following command to keep to one.

-`doctl sls deploy . --remote-build --env .env`
+`doctl sls deploy . --remote-build`

+### Environment Variables

+If you have environment variables, add this flag to the deploy command.
+`--env .env`

 ### Watch

 You may also use incremental directory watching to avoid having to run deployment automatically.

 `doctl sls watch .`

+### Errors

+> Error: While deploying action 'some-service/action': Action is named in the config but does not exist in the project

+This means that you've forgotten to rename the folder structures that your function lives in.
+Ex. `packagtes/digitalocean-serverless/test`.